Skip to main content

 The Endocrine System an Interconnected Network

-Your is composed of glands, such as the thyroid, adrenals, and gonads, which work in concert.
+Your endocrine system is composed of glands, such as the thyroid, adrenals, and gonads, which work in concert.
 They are linked through complex feedback loops, primarily governed by the hypothalamus and pituitary gland in the brain.
 Think of the hypothalamic-pituitary-gonadal (HPG) axis, a central command structure regulating sex hormones in both men and women.

 A signal from the hypothalamus prompts the pituitary to release hormones that, in turn, instruct the testes or ovaries to produce testosterone or estrogen.
 This is a delicate and responsive chain of command.
 A significant imbalance implies a disruption somewhere along this chain, one that is substantial enough to produce persistent, tangible symptoms.